CosmOS-Creators/reference_project_stmIDE/Cosmos/configuration/_requirements.md

     * hex -> in json and the UI this should be always a string in the form of 0xHHHH
     * slider
-* min (optional/can be omitted; default: empty): only relevant if type is int, float or slider
+* min (optional/can be omitted; default: empty): only relevant if type is int, float, hex or slider
-* max (optional/can be omitted; default: empty): only relevant if type is int, float or slider
+* max (optional/can be omitted; default: empty): only relevant if type is int, float, hex or slider
-* step (optional/can be omitted; default: empty): only relevant if type is slider.
+* step (optional/can be omitted; default: 1):
+    only relevant if type is slider.
 The type of the value could be inferred from this property.
 For example if step is a full number type would be int, if step would be a float the value would also be float
 * elements (optional/can be omitted if an element is not of type selection):
   * two possibilities: